 ‘Africa’ is a cover of a song by the same name by the band Toto and you can hear the original here.
-The original track just so happens to be one of my favourite songs and so I’d set the bar high for this cover, but considering their success with the previous cover album I knew they’d meet my expectations and I wasn’t disappointed.
+The original track just so happens to be one of my favorite songs and so I’d set the bar high for this cover, but considering their success with the previous cover album I knew they’d meet my expectations and I wasn’t disappointed.
 This song suits Danny’s vocal range well, as with the previous album, they were selective in their song choice making sure to fit the song to Danny’s voice to deliver the best song possible.
 Like I said I really liked the original and the NSP version hasn’t kicked it off the list but I really do love their version.
 I think the biggest difference between the two, other than the NSP version having a more steel drum inspired intro is that it’s got a bit more bounce than the original, Danny really does raise his game for this track though, he went from being a decent singer to a great one, and I’m almost certain that’s not just because I love this song so much.

 ‘More Than a Feeling’ is a cover of a song by the same name by the band Boston and you can hear the original here.
-Another personal favourite on this album, I think me and Under the covers vol 2 are going to get along fine.
+Another personal favorite on this album, I think me and Under the covers vol 2 are going to get along fine.
 I’d actually heard this cover before I sat down to do this review owing to the fact that my partner listened to it the day the album was released and I liked what I heard but you can’t compare actually sitting down and listening to it, to just hearing it while you’re occupied.
 When I did actually listen to it I was even more impressed that I expected, now this is a fairly iconic track, one that’s appeared in dozens of movies/tv shows and it’s just so bloody good and as they’ve managed to consistently they’ve done the original justice while also doing something that’s a little different.
 This had an intro I loved even more than the original, softer, more synth but undeniably ‘More than a Feeling’ I was super impressed with this track, which wasn’t just a more electronic cover of the original but a real and honest homage to a great band like Boston.
 God this cover was good, I was somehow soothing and able to get you up on your feet at the same time.

 ‘Limelight’ is a cover of a song by the same name by the band Rush and you can hear the original here.
 As a huge fan of Steel Panther I was excited for this song because alongside TWRP, the guitarist Satchel (Russ Parrish) from Steel Panther is also featured as on this track.
 Also knowing that Danny loves Rush, like myself I might add, and them having to Rush covers on the previous track I wasn’t at all surprised about seeing one on this album.
 And they picked Limelight, one of my favourites as well.
 I was really excited to see what NSP did with the intro for this song, which I loved in the original, simple and yet it still sends shivers down my spine.
 They kept it, and it’s as perfect coming from them as Rush.
 I liked this cover a lot, Danny’s voice again works really well compared to the original and I don’t have any complaints but it wasn’t quite as good as the previous two tracks.

 ‘Pour Some Sugar on Me’ is a cover of a song by the same name by the band Def Leppard and you can hear the original here.
-Again, I really love the original, and I know this song makes a great cover, it was one my my favourite tracks in the jukebox musical ‘Rock of Ages’ so I was interested to hear what Danny and Brian could do with it.
+Again, I really love the original, and I know this song makes a great cover, it was one my my favorite tracks in the jukebox musical ‘Rock of Ages’ so I was interested to hear what Danny and Brian could do with it.
 It’s a lot more fast paced, and that’s saying something since the original was pretty fast paced, I tend to write these while listening and I raced through this one because I started to take pace from the song.
 While it is fast I don’t think they rushed it, they just gave it a bit more intensity and speed which i think actually helped the track.

 ‘Something About You’ is a cover of a song by the same name by the band Level 42 and you can hear the original here.
-I know people that like Level 42 and this song, and I have nothing against them but they aren’t my favourite group but this is a good song and perhaps because I don’t like or dislike Level 42 I felt that NSP and their cover were actually better than the original.
+I know people that like Level 42 and this song, and I have nothing against them but they aren’t my favorite group but this is a good song and perhaps because I don’t like or dislike Level 42 I felt that NSP and their cover were actually better than the original.
 I especially loved the electronic riff at the beginning, it added a little bit of whimsy and silliness to the track and overall, not only do I stand by the statement that this surpasses the original but I think it stands up as a really good song on its own.

 ‘In Your Eyes’ is a cover of a song by the same name by Peter Gabriel and you can hear the original here.
 The original has a very distinctive melody and tune, its very simple and earthy and it stands out more on vocals than some of the other tracks NSP have chosen to cover, but I expected Danny to rise to the challenge capably as he has done so far on this album and on Volume 1 of Under the Covers.
 And he really did meet that challenge, NSP also went for a different melody, softer and slower and more obviously melancholic than the original but It fits both Danny’s voice and the lyrics.
 I think again this is an occasion where the cover trumps the original, now I love Peter Gabriel and Genesis but this cover is just great.